n1ght-hunter/iced_video/README.md

 ### Features:

-- can play URLS and files
-- automatic auto source selecting
+- suports all formats supported by gstreamer playbin
+- mutiple players at the same time
+- premade video overlay with controls

 ### Known Issues:
 - slider goes to 0 after releasing when using seek
-- styles bad
+- styles need redoing waiting for a new theme widget
 - when a video finishes it gstreamer panics
 ### Road Map

-- add wasm support
+- add wasm backend
+- add ffmpeg backend
+- add mpv backend
 - build custom widget to display opengl textures if possible (faster then getting and displaying RGB)
 - optional overlay with controls(WIP)
-- option to popout player
+- option to popout player needs https://github.com/iced-rs/iced/pull/1439

 ### License